Alluxio/alluxio/docs/en/core-services/Caching.md

 alluxio.worker.tieredstore.level0.dirs.mediumtype=MEM,SSD,SSD
 ```

-Note that the ordering of the medium types must match with the ordering of the paths.
+Note that the ordering of the medium types must match the ordering of the paths.
 Here, MEM and SSD are two preconfigured types in Alluxio.
 `alluxio.master.tieredstore.global.mediumtype` is a configuration parameter that has a list of
 all available medium types and by default it is set to `MEM, SSD, HDD`.